-If the accused student (Respondent) chooses an Informal Administrative Resolution, the Director of Student Development or designee, will collect evidence and interview the respondent, complainant, and any relevant witnesses to the matter.
+The Director of Student Development or designee will collect evidence and interview the respondent, complainant, and any relevant witnesses to the matter.
 The respondent will be provided the opportunity to respond to the allegations and to present any evidence relevant to the matter.
-The Director of Student Development or designee will make a decision based on the facts, and evidence provided.
-Upon conclusion of the investigation, the Director of Student Development or designee will explain their decision and assign the sanction(s) in writing, generally via email.
-An Informal Administrative Resolution may be made available to the student at the conclusion of the pre-hearing conference.
+The Director of Student Development or designee will decide based on the facts, and evidence provided.
+Upon conclusion of the informal student conduct proceeding, the Director of Student Development or designee will have up to 24 hours to explain their decision and assign the sanction(s) in writing, generally via email.
+An Informal Administrative Resolution may be made available to the student at the conclusion of the informal student conduct proceeding.

 If the Respondent does not agree with the decision and sanction(s) assigned, they may request an appeal to an Appeals Hearing Committee by following the appeals process.